 You might remember from middle school chemistry that pH is a measure of how acidic or alkaline a substance is.
 According to Bonafide Chief Medical Officer, Dr. Alyssa Dweck, a healthy vagina is naturally acidic, with a pH level ranging from 3.7 to 4.5.
-During menopause, this pH level can become slightly elevated, with the pH level closer to 5.3.1 Regardless, vaginal environments with a healthy balance of acidity are better equipped to fight off infections and irritation.2 In short, the right pH helps keep your vagina both comfortable and healthy.
+During menopause, this vaginal pH level can become slightly elevated, with the pH level closer to 5.3.1 Regardless, vaginal environments with a healthy balance of acidity are typically better equipped to fight off infections and irritation.2 In short, the right feminine pH balance helps keep your vagina both comfortable and healthy.

 Symptoms of Vaginal pH Imbalance